siculars/riak_function_contrib/README.md

 This is actually pretty simple.
 We use [Gollum](https://github.com/github/gollum) to generate this site.
 What that means is your overview file can be written in either [Markdown](http://en.wikipedia.org/wiki/Markdown) or [Textile](http://en.wikipedia.org/wiki/Textile_(markup_language)format.
 Gollum will take care of converting them to _html_ and, once you've sent the pull request, we'll regenerate the site and make sure your page goes live.

-And, since we using Gollum, you can build the site locally to make sure everything looks right before you send your pull request.
+And, since we're using Gollum, you can build the site locally to make sure everything looks right before you send your pull request.
 Specifically, here's what you need to do:

 1. [Install Gollum](https://github.com/github/gollum)
 2. [Install 'Gollum Site'](https://github.com/dreverri/gollum-site) (This is a simple static site generator for Gollum)